Sauko22/Crash-Report/README.md

 If you press <b>debug Native Only</b>, it will send you to where the problem or the breakpoint produced the crash.

 <h2 id="make">How to make our own Crash reporter? </h2>
 So ,there you have it.
-You now know all the basic abot crash report, and how to use it in visual studio.
+You now know all the basic about crash report, and how to use it in visual studio.
 But, can we make a crash reporter for our own videogame?
 Well, it is posible to do it.
 Down below you can read an article done by a programmer from The Witcher, explaining how was his experience proggramming one, talking about what we just saw but in action and giving some advices about the topic.

 <img src="https://i.imgur.com/TOtVqjm.png?raw=true">